Chief Executive Officer

 Individual Adovocate - NDIS Appeals

-Glenda is passionate about helping to reduce the stigma and discrimination experienced by people living with disability, especially those who experience mental illness as a part of that – a passion which was recognised in 2012 when she was awarded equal first prize for Human Rights Law.
-She has had a long and diverse career over the last forty years thereby bringing many different perspectives to her work.
+Glenda is passionate about helping reduce the stigma and discrimination experienced by people living with disability, especially those who experience mental illness, as a part of that – a passion recognised in 2012 when she was awarded equal first prize for Human Rights Law.
+She has had a long and diverse career over the last forty years, bringing many different perspectives to her work.

 Bachelor of Arts, B Laws, MBA.

 Project Officer - Individual Capacity Building